chongboinem/review-rating-website/README.md

 # review-rating-website
-2nd semester mini project

-A Review and Rating website
+Review and Rating website

-Overview: A platform where users can review and rate products or services.
+**Overview**: A platform where users can review and rate products or services.

 Steps:
 1. Develop a homepage showcasing recent reviews.